streamx-dev/streamx-connector-magento/README.md

 If the Magento admin page displays warning about invalidated cache - perform the actions according to the displayed message

+## Enable StreamX Connector
+ - Go to Magento Admin page
+ - Click on `STORES` on the left panel
+ - Click `Configuration` in the `Settings` area
+ - Expand `STREAMX` section, click on `Indexer` item, then expand `General Settings` section on the right
+ - Select `Yes` for the `Enable StreamX Connector` setting
+ - Click the `Save Config` button

+## Configure StreamX Connector
+ - Go to Magento Admin page
+ - Click on `STORES` on the left panel
+ - Click `Configuration` in the `Settings` area
+ - Expand `STREAMX` section, click on `Indexer` item, then expand `StreamX Connector Settings` section on the right
+ - Edit the settings you need, or leave the default values
+ - Click the `Save Config` button

 ## Start the already configured magento
 If for example you stopped all its containers manually, you can start them using:
 ```bash